Metropolitan Museum of Art: Deaccessioning works of art

 Two of the objects purchased with funds generated by Hoving's deaccessions were highlights of the Met's collection.
 Diego Velázquez's 1650 Portrait of Juan de Pareja (bought in part through deaccessioned works) and a classical Greek vase, the Euphronios Krater, which depicted the death of Sarpedon (funded by the sale of the museum's classical coin collection).
 The latter, which proved to be looted, was repatriated to Italy in 2006.
 The Met has sold such valuable pieces as Edward Steichen's 1904 photograph The Pond-Moonlight (which it regarded as a duplicate, since another copy was already in the Met's collection) for a record price of $2.9 million.

 Hoving was criticized for selling important works from the museum to fund his acquisitions, including a Henri Rousseau and a Van Gogh, and he planned to sell many more, including 14 Monet paintings he characterized as "routine".
 During the tenure of director Philippe de Montebello, the sale of a single Monet (together with the construction of purpose-built galleries) eventually led to the acquisition of two collections totaling 220 paintings, which established the museum's remarkable plein-air paintings collection.

-Another deaccessioning controversy broke out in 2021, when the Association of Art Museum Directors (AAMD) temporarily relaxed its guidelines due to hardships suffered by museums during the COVID pandemic.
+Another deaccessioning controversy broke out in 2021, when the Association of Art Museum Directors temporarily relaxed its guidelines due to hardships suffered by museums during the COVID pandemic.
 Previously, funds from deaccessioned works were only to be used to purchase other works for the permanent collection.
 The temporary guidelines, however, permitted these monies to be used for the "care" of the collection.
 The Met decided to use funds from deaccessions for collection care (to pay salaries).
 It was roundly criticized for this decision by the Met's former director Thomas P. Campbell (Montebello's successor), by cultural critic Lee Rosenbaum, and by Pulitzer Prize winning journalist Christopher Knight, among others.
 They argued that the practice set a bad example for other museums and that the Met did not truly need these monies.